HorizenOfficial/eon/doc/api/transaction/createEIP1559Transaction.md

 [&lt; EON API Documentation](/doc/api/index.md)
 ### transaction/createEIP1559Transaction

-Creates and signs an EIP155 transaction.
+Creates and signs an EIP155 transaction.\
-These are the new type2 version standard ethereum transactions with also priority fee and gasTip with replay protection.
+These are the new type2 version standard ethereum transactions with also priority fee and gasTip and with replay protection.

 **Parameters**